 When patients evolve to myeloma from monoclonal gammopathy of uncertain significance or from a smoldering phase treatment rarely results in a complete remission and when that occurs it does affect the likelihood of survival reflecting the reestablishment of a stable condition.

-patients with smoldering myeloma do not require treatment, as they could be in that phase for 1-3 years.
+patients with SMM do not require treatment, as they could be in that phase for 1-3 years.

-Median time to progression to myeloma from smoldering myeloma in some series is 5-7 years, reflecting the considerable heterogeneity of the biology of the disease.
+Median time to progression to myeloma from SMM in some series is 5-7 years, reflecting the considerable heterogeneity of the biology of the disease.